mneiferbag/robot-ftp-db/doc/article.md

 - Processing service
 - Database service

 These services might be implemented as separate server machines, VMs or containerized services.
-To monitor and test the process, we would need a fourth service.
-We will create a Robot Framework test case to implement the monitor.
+To test and monitor the process, we would need a fourth service.
+A Robot Framework test case will be created to implement the monitor.

 ## The Test Case

 Generally, a test case follows the well known AAA pattern: arrange, act, assert.
 In other words, it has the following three logical steps.

-1. Precondition (Setup / Fixture)
+1. Setup (Precondition / Fixture)
 2. One or more action steps
 3. Expected outcome (Postcondition)

 In our case here, to test the process, we need the following concrete steps.

-1. Precondition
+1. Setup
    - Clean up test data from the database.
 2. Action steps
    - Upload test data file to FTP server.